apache/druid/docs/api-reference/supervisor-api.md

 The supervisor must be running for this endpoint to be available.

 Resets the specified supervisor.
 This endpoint clears all stored offsets in Kafka or sequence numbers in Kinesis, prompting the supervisor to resume data reading.
-The supervisor will start from the earliest or latest available position, depending on the platform (offsets in Kafka or sequence numbers in Kinesis).
+The supervisor restarts from the earliest or latest available position, depending on the platform: offsets in Kafka or sequence numbers in Kinesis.
 After clearing all stored offsets in Kafka or sequence numbers in Kinesis, the supervisor kills and recreates active tasks, so that tasks begin reading from valid positions.

 Use this endpoint to recover from a stopped state due to missing offsets in Kafka or sequence numbers in Kinesis.
 Use this endpoint with caution as it may result in skipped messages and lead to data loss or duplicate data.

 The indexing service keeps track of the latest persisted offsets in Kafka or sequence numbers in Kinesis to provide exactly-once ingestion guarantees across tasks.
-Subsequent tasks must start reading from where the previous task completed for the generated segments to be accepted.
-If the messages at the expected starting offsets in Kafka or sequence numbers in Kinesis are no longer available (typically because the message retention period has elapsed or the topic was removed and re-created) the supervisor will refuse to start and in flight tasks will fail.
-This endpoint enables you to recover from this condition.
+Subsequent tasks must start reading from where the previous task completed for Druid to accept the generated segments.
+If the messages at the expected starting offsets in Kafka or sequence numbers in Kinesis are no longer available, the supervisor refuses to start and in-flight tasks fail.
+Possible causes for missing messages include the message retention period elapsing or the topic being removed and re-created.
+Use the `reset` endpoint to recover from this condition.

 #### URL